Dr. Fox Effect: The power of captivating speakers

 Ideas alone don’t change the world, that idea has to be securely in the mind of others for it to take shape.

-This is where we can learn valuable lessons from a man named Dr. Fox, who dazzled some of the brightest scientific minds of his time…even though he wasn’t what he appeared to be.
+This is where we can learn valuable lessons from a man named Dr. Fox, a captivating speaker who dazzled some of the brightest scientific minds of his time…even though he wasn’t what he appeared to be.

 In the early 70’s at a continuing education conference for psychological professionals, a speaker named Dr. Myron L. Fox impressed audiences with an impassioned talk entitled “Mathematical Game Theory and its Application to Physician Education.”